Dr. Ana C. Alba-Rubio (she/her)

 B.S.
 Chemical Engineering.
 Universidad de Málaga, Spain (2007).

 Dr. Ana C. Alba-Rubio is an associate professor in the Department of Chemical and Biomolecular Engineering at Clemson University.
 She received her bachelor’s degree in chemical engineering from the University of Málaga, Spain in 2007.
 She then moved to the Institute of Catalysis and Petrochemistry (CSIC) in Madrid, Spain to pursue her doctoral studies under the supervision of Dr. Manuel López Granados.
 Her Ph.D. focused on base and acid catalysis for biodiesel production from vegetable oils.
 As a doctoral student, she enjoyed two short research stays in Brazil and the Netherlands.
-After receiving her Ph.D., Dr. Alba-Rubio joined the Department of Chemical and Biological Engineering at the University of Wisconsin-Madison to conduct postdoctoral research under the supervision of Prof. James Dumesic and Prof. Manos Mavrikakis.
+After receiving her Ph.D., Dr. Alba-Rubio joined the Department of Chemical and Biological Engineering at the University of Wisconsin-Madison to conduct postdoctoral research with Prof. James Dumesic and Prof. Manos Mavrikakis.
 She focused on the controlled synthesis of metal, bimetallic and bifunctional catalysts for reactions of interest in biomass conversion and the direct synthesis of H2O2 from H2 and O2.
 In 2015, she joined the faculty at the University of Toledo, and in 2021, she moved to Clemson University as an associate professor.
 Her current research interests involve the rational design and synthesis of heterogeneous catalysts to provide fuels and materials sustainably and the development of nanomaterials for sensing applications.
 She currently serves as a director of the AIChE Catalysis and Reaction Engineering Division (CRE).
 In her spare time, you can find her listening to music, dancing, crafting, reading, or playing with her two dogs and three cats.

 2021 - Nanoscale Emerging Investigators.